Evan-Julian/MRI-Brain-Tumor/readme.md

-# PERFORMANCE ANALYSIS OF HYBRID ENSEMBLE DENSENET121 AND RESNET50 FOR BRAIN TUMOR MRI CLASSIFICATION SYSTEMS
+# Performance Analysis of Hybrid Ensemble DenseNet121 and ResNet50 for Brain Tumor MRI Classification Systems

-Official implementation of the undergraduate thesis:
+Official implementation of the undergraduate thesis at Universitas Multimedia Nusantara.

-**PERFORMANCE ANALYSIS OF HYBRID ENSEMBLE DENSENET121 AND RESNET50 FOR BRAIN TUMOR MRI CLASSIFICATION SYSTEMS**

 ---